ajay2012/argo/cert-manager/cert-manager.md

 #Securing ingress with ClusterIssuer "my-ca-issuer"

-You can use issuer or cluster issuer to protect ingress with TLS
+You can use issuer or clusterissuer to protect ingress with TLS

 ```
 apiVersion: networking.k8s.io/v1